High School Core Subjects

 This course includes comprehensive coverage of precalculus topics as well as in-depth coverage of discrete mathematics and data analysis.
 An emphasis on key areas of mathematics, such as trigonometry and discrete mathematics provides a solid introduction to calculus.

-This course is designed to introduce students to the physical sciences and prepare them for courses in chemistry and physics.
+Introduction to Physics, Earth Science, and Chemistry P (meets a G, College Preparatory Elective requirement on the UC-CSU A-G course list) This course is designed to introduce students to the physical sciences and prepare them for courses in chemistry and physics.
 Students will gain an understanding of how these scientific disciplines are interrelated and how the advances made in each area of study impact our society.
 Students will learn of the medical and technological advances made because of the concepts they are learning and how these inventions impact our health and well being.

 This one-year course is an in-depth study of Life Sciences.
 Through project based investigations, field exercises, demonstrations, research, and coursework students will develop an understanding of: Ecology, Cellular Biology (Prokaryotic and Eukaryotic), Genetics, Biological Diversity (and the History of), Botany, Invertebrate and Vertebrate Biology, and the Human Body Systems.
 Inquiry based laboratory and field exercises will help students develop critical thinking skills, perform collection and analysis of data proficiently, and understand proper laboratory procedures.
 The foundation of the class is based upon the standards developed by the California Board of Education.